codem/DisplayAnything/readme.md

 ## Support ##
 + Twitter : <a href="http://twitter.com/_codem">@_codem</a>
-+ Github Issues list please for bug reports
++ Github <a href="https://github.com/codem/DisplayAnything/issues">Issues list please for bug reports</a>
 + Need extra help? <a href="http://codem.com.au">Codem can provide commercial support for this and other Silverstripe projects</a>

 ## Licenses ##